 Tung Ping Chau: Want something more remote, far from day trippers?
 Head north—way, way north—to Tung Ping Chau, Hong Kong’s farthest northeastern island.
 A 1.5-hour ferry ride through the Tolo Channel takes you to this small island, which has an easy-to-follow hiking path on the Ping Chau Country Trail, revealing rock pools, fossil structures and striking scenery.
 Few people live on this island, so take food and drink with you, and don’t miss the ferry back!

-Double Haven: This idyllic island is part of a protected marine mark, but only accessible by public ferry on Sundays.
+Double Haven: Also known as Yan Chau Tong, this idyllic island is part of a protected marine park, but only accessible by public ferry on Sundays.
 Made from a series of volcanoes some 150 million years ago, you can see its iconic red sedimentary rock, sweeping bays, and a tiny inhabited village, which has a Feng Shui Wall.

 If you don’t do tour groups, check out the Geopark’s very useful leaflets, explaining the features in each island, and giving step-by-step guidance on how to get there by public transportation.